tocalabs/user-guide/User_Guide/01-getting-started/02-navigating-toca/navigating_toca.md

 ## The Resources Page

 The resources page highlights all Datastores and Listeners.

-A Toca Datastore is essentially a SQL (Structured Query Language), it is where you can Create, Read, Update and Delete (CRUD) data throughout you Automation and Apps.
+A Toca Datastore is persistent storage for your Automation workflows.
+Datastores are a storage container which you can throw almost anything into.
+They can store files, images, variables and they can even securely store passwords.

 A Toca listener is essentially a [RESTFul API](https://en.wikipedia.org/wiki/Representational_state_transfer) service that connects your process together.